Sigmoid Gating is More Sample Efficient than Softmax Gating in Mixture of Experts: Discussion

 2. The assumption that the true regression function belongs to the parametric class of MoE models under sigmoid gating is, of course, quite restrictive, and likely to be violated in real-world settings.
 This issue can be alleviated by assuming the data are sampled from a regression framework with an arbitrary regression function $g$, which is not necessarily formulated as a mixture of experts.
 Under that setting, the least squares estimator $\widehat{G}_n$ converges to $\widetilde{G}\in\argmin_{G\in\mathcal{G}_k(\Theta)}\normf{f_{G}-g}$.
-Nevertheless, it requires the knowledge of the universal approximation power of the sigmoid function, which has remained unexplored in the literature, to determine the expert estimation rate.
+Nevertheless, it requires the comprehensive knowledge of the universal approximation power of the sigmoid function, which has been slightly explored in \cite{barron1993sigmoid}, to determine the expert estimation rate.
 Therefore, we leave this potential direction for future work.